 View JLL’s high-tech infographic to get the latest insights on:

 - The impact of unicorns on commercial … Read More

 Tech industry consistently proves to be a growth engine for NYC and key player in the strength of the office market.

 JLL’s latest NYC Tech Monthly reported that New York City high-tech employment expanded year-over-year by 4,200 jobs or 7.0 percent in April—the largest expansion among all the major industries.

 JLL recently released its Manhattan Monthly Update, a monthly wrap up of leasing activity in Manhattan, along with Class A vacancy and asking rates.
 A submarket summary is as follows:

-Strong leasing led to positive absorption and lower vacancy in Midtown in May, though the average asking rent slipped due to the introduction of new sublease vacancies… Read More
+Strong leasing led to positive absorption and lower vacancy in Midtown in May, though the average asking rent slipped due to the introduction of… Read More

 The share of STEM (Science, technology, engineering and math) degrees earned in the United States by foreigners is on the rise, but these graduates aren’t guaranteed residency upon graduation—unless they can find employer-sponsors.

 With a limited number of H-1B visas available annually, and this talent pool in peak demand, companies are fighting to attract these bright, young professionals who are likely to stay loyal.
-View JLL’s infographic for more on the situation, and how real… Read More
+View JLL’s infographic for more on the situation,… Read More